-Sesquicentennial farm applications due March 2
+Sesquicentennial Farm Applications due March 2

 Century Farms are not automatically recognized as Sesquicentennial Farms.
 Families must apply to receive Sesquicentennial Farm recognition.
 County Farm Bureaus are encouraged to work with county agriculture societies and county fair boards on local recognition of recipients.
 Recipients will be announced at the beginning of April.

-To see a list of previously recognized Sesquicentennial Farms in Minnesota, visit fbmn.org/farm-recognition.
+To see a list of previously recognized Sesquicentennial Farms in Minnesota, visit fbmn.org/pages/farm-recognition.